make-42/xyosc/README.md

 # Configuration
 The configuration file can be found at ~/.config/ontake/xyosc/config.yml`

+Note: `xyosc` might not chose the right device to get audio from by default.
+When you run xyosc it displays a list of capture devices with indices, change the `capturedeviceindex` option to the right index if it isn't the right one by default.

 # Features
  - XY mode and single channel mode (L/R/Mix modes) - can be toggled with the `F` key
  - particles